 You will be asked to remove your clothing from the waist up and to put on a gown.
 You will then lie down on your back.

 Electrodes (small pads) are placed on your chest, shoulders, and legs.
+If you have excess chest hair that keeps the electrodes from making contact, small patches of hair may need to be shaved.

 The electrodes record your heart rhythm and any change in your heart’s signals that occurs during the test.

-After a few minutes of recording, the healthcare provider will remove the electrodes.
+After a few minutes of recording, the health care provider will remove the electrodes.
 The ECG takes about 10 minutes.

 You can resume your normal activity.